-- those with an annual household gross income in excess of £50,000 - those under 55 years with combined savings and assets in excess of £16,000.
+- 3 bedroom maximum of £69,000 gross income - 4 or 5 bedroom maximum of £98,000 gross income - Those under 55 years with savings in excess of £16,000.

 The state retirement pension will be disregarded as part of annual household gross income, as will accrued contributions to a pension that cannot be accessed until retirement age.